GET ORDAINED

 Published Friday, Mar.
 26th, 2021

-How to become a Wedding Officiant and marry someone for the first time
+Want to officiate a wedding?
+Here's how to become a wedding officiant & marry someone for the first time

 This is a simplified look at the steps you’ll need to take to perform a wedding for the very first time -- from becoming an ordained minister to signing the marriage license!